julia-users-zurich/julia-users-zurich.github.io/index.md

 ---
-title: Welcome to the Julia User Group Zurich
+title: Welcome to the Julia Users Group Zurich
 ---

 We meet regularly to discuss coding in Julia or just hang out.